What Really Happened to Jasper Taylor?

 “Hobson’s is a truly nasty piece of work,” famed doctor Klara Lassater once said, “It’s a wasting disease that causes the cells in our bodies to forget to feed themselves.
 They don’t forget all at once.
 They forget over a period of months.
 There is absolutely nothing that can be done to treat it.”

 Two weeks after her third birthday, Sarah Taylor collapsed at school.
-Initially she was diagnosed with exhaustion, but exhaustion in a five-year-old who hasn’t been exerting herself is weird and so her doctors began running a series of tests to see what else might be wrong.
+Initially, she was diagnosed with exhaustion, but exhaustion in a five-year-old who hasn’t been exerting herself is weird so her doctors began running a series of tests to see what else might be wrong.
 They came back with a death sentence.
 She had Hobson’s and had less than six months to live.

 “Jasper went crazy.
 He diverted all these resources at Paralux into finding a cure, but nobody could come up with anything.”